lynnfaraday/aresmush.com/fs3/fs3-3/combat-quickref.md

 You can spend luck to get a single-turn bonus on attack, defense or initiative.
 This only lasts a turn, so don't waste it.
 You can also spend a luck point to heroically recover from a knockout.

+{% fs3tip %}
-> <i class="fa fa-cubes" aria-hidden="true"></i> **Tip:** If there's a medic on your team, they might be able to revive you with a combat/treat action.
+If there's a medic on your team, they might be able to revive you with a combat/treat action.
 Or someone else could rally you.
 Consider those options before spending luck points.
+{% endfs3tip %}

 ## Watching and Controlling NPCs